TRaSH-Guides/Guides/includes/french-guide/radarr-french-audio-version-en.md

     !!! tip "Indexers renaming in Prowlarr"
         Some Indexers in Prowlarr can rename `MULTi` releases to `MULTi.TRUEFRENCH` or `MULTi.FRENCH`.
 It is not recommend to use such a feature along with those Custom Formats as it can lead to false positives from the VFF, VFQ and VQ Custom Formats.

+    !!! tip "MULTi definition per indexers"
+        Some Indexers in Radarr will let you choose which audio is normally included inside a `MULTi` release as an option.
+You should choose only `Original` and `French` if you decide to use it.
+        This option should only be used for French indexers where you are sure that `MULTi` does include both `Original` and `French` audio.
+Doing so in more "international" indexers can create to false positive with the French Audio CFs.

 ??? abstract "French Audio Versions - [Click to show/hide]"
     | Custom Format                                                                                      | Trash ID                                        |
     | -------------------------------------------------------------------------------------------------- | ----------------------------------------------- |